-A cardiologist will evaluate heart defects and may correct them with an interventional
+A cardiologist will look at any heart defects.
+He or she may correct them with a procedure

-A plastic surgeon and a speech pathologist will evaluate cleft lip and/or palate defects.
+A plastic surgeon and a speech pathologist will look at any cleft lip or cleft palate

-Speech and gastrointestinal specialists will evaluate feeding difficulties.
+Speech and digestive specialists will look at any feeding problems.
 Some children

-with the syndrome have severe feeding difficulties and need tube feedings in order
+with the syndrome have severe feeding problems.
+They need tube feedings in order to

 Other common problems that may require treatment include: